-The Founding President of Mzone Training clearly emphasized how important one's self-driven attitude is when it came to their job and path to success.
-He also gave light to the fact that passion is the key to eliminating stress in the workplace.
+The Founding President of Mzone Training emphasized how important one's self-driven attitude is when it comes to their job and path to success.
+He also shared that passion is the key to eliminating stress in the workplace.

-Clearly, it is hard to do a job if you don't love, or at the very least, like it.
+According to him, it is hard to do a job if you don't love, or at the very least, like it.
 By being passionate in your job, no matter what is happening around you, you don't get easily down.
 This is because something is driving you from deep within.